RCA’s 2020 Webinar Series

 This webinar is an overview of regulatory changes in recycling and the advancement of a circular economy that will affect both business and local governments across Canada.
 Proposed and pending changes in B.C., Alberta, Ontario, and the maritime provinces will be discussed.

-- British Columbia – On June 29, British Columbia (B.C.) became the first province to announce extended producer responsibility (EPR) requirements for single-use items and packaging-like products.
+- Bob McDonald (British Columbia Ministry of Environment and Climate Change Strategy) – On June 29, British Columbia (B.C.) became the first province to announce extended producer responsibility (EPR) requirements for single-use items and packaging-like products.
 B.C.’s incoming regulation will take effect in 2023.

-- Federal update – the latest updates on the actions to advance a circular economy at the Federal level.
+- Ryan Parmenter (ECCC) – Federal update – the latest updates from Environment and Climate Change Canada (ECCC) on the actions to advance a circular economy at the Federal level.

 November 17 – Chemical Recycling